vtudorache/python-on-mac/README.md

 ```
 export CC=clang CXX=clang++
 ```
 By default, clang or gcc will target the machine's architecture as retrieved with the command `uname -m` in the terminal.
-In order to obtain dual-architecture ("fat") binaries write the command below:
+Current versions of macOS support only 64 bit machines.
+In order to obtain dual-architecture (_fat_) binaries write the command below:
 ```
 export CFLAGS="-arch i386 -arch x86_64"
 export CXXFLAGS="$CFLAGS"